computational-linguistics-class/computational-linguistics-class.github.io/term-project.md

 ## What do you need to turn in?

-* You should submit a literature review in a markdown file called lit-review.md.
+* You should submit a literature review.
 This will include the citation information for each paper  (authors, title of paper, publication venue, year of publication, number of pages) in a Works Citated section.
 You should have a 1-2 paragraph description of each paper, plus a 1-2 paragraph explanation of which one you chose to implement as your baseline and why.
 * You should submit your code for the baseline system.
-This should be in a python file called a baseline.py.
-You should also submit a baseline.md file explaining how to run it, and reporting its performance on your dev and test set, according to your evaluation metric.
+You should also submit a READE file explaining how to run it, and reporting its performance on your dev and test set, according to your evaluation metric.

-* A markdown file called homework.md that contains the write-up your project as if it were a homework assignment.
-* A markdown file called extensions.md that desribes the extension(s) to the published baseline that you implemented for Milestone 4.
-It should explain what you tried, and whether it improved performance over the baseline (it's OK if it didn't).
-You should include tables of results using your scoring function and test data.
+* A document that desribes the extension(s) to the published baseline that you implemented for Milestone 3.